halimahexe/halimahexe/README.md

 As the banner says, I'm Halimah.

-- 🌱 [Founders and Coders](https://www.foundersandcoders.com) FAC30 software bootcamp trainee, starting in January 2024
+- 🌱 currently learning on [Founders and Coders](https://www.foundersandcoders.com) FAC30 software bootcamp trainee

 ## Tech Stack (so far...)